Geodesic Viewshed

 • Viewing distances are 3D specifies whether the minimum and maximum viewing distance parameters will be measured in 3D distance or 2D distance.
 The options are as follows:

-• Checked—The viewing distances will be treated as 3D distances.
+• Checked—The viewing distances will be measured as 3D distances.

-• Unchecked—The viewing distances will be treated as 2D distances.
+• Unchecked—The viewing distances will be measured as 2D distances.
 This is the default.

 A 2D distance is the simple linear distance measured between an observer and the target using their projected locations at sea level.
 A 3D distance provides a more realistic value by taking their relative heights into consideration.